Deadfish-hk/AcuCount_Imageset/README.md

 The *research* folder contains the validations records infered by the our Oriented R-CNN model.
 We have also provided the sample config file and checkpoint file for the Oriented R-CNN model.

 There is also a *testing* folder inside the *dataset* folder containing the testing images and annotations.
 This *testing* set is provided as a quick reference to ensure that the model training is properly converged.
 The *testing* dataset is **not** intended for validation purpose and therefore not reported in our AcuCount paper.

+We have also carried out an ablation experiment on different NMS and aspect ratio settings.
+The full record is avabile on [Google Drive](https://drive.google.com/drive/folders/1wTaLVpOjawfp6IXa_BR2L_zufGuKYRNF?usp=drive_link).
+You are also welcomed to train and test your own model by changing our config settings!

 ## Model Training